makasso/alx-system_engineering-devops/0x00-shell_basics/README.md

 Display current directory contents, including hidden files (starting with .).
 Use the long format.
 5-listfilesdigitonly displays current directory contents in long format, with user and group IDs displayed numerically and hidden files.
-6-firstdirectory create a script that create a directory into the tmp/ directory
+6-firstdirectory create a script that create a directory into the tmp/ directory 7-movethatfile move the file betty from /tmp/ to /tmp/my_first_directory